-The key financial assumptions are the rate of return on assets (or discount rate), and the rates of salary growth and pension increases.
+The key financial assumptions are the rate of return on assets, and the rates of salary growth and pension increases.

-Discount Rate - Statutory Basis
+Discount rate - Statutory Basis

 The valuation of the Fund on the statutory basis provides a picture of the financial condition of the Fund and a determination of the employer contribution rates on an ongoing basis.
 Therefore a discount rate based on a realistic best estimate assumption of the expected return on assets is required.